Understanding the Art of Portrait: Techniques and Styles Explained

 Studio vs. On Location vs. Remote: At-a-Glance Comparison

-Feature | Studio (Times Square) | On Location (Your Office/Event) | Remote (Virtual)
+Feature Studio (Times Square) On Location (Your Office/Event) Remote (Virtual)

-Control over lighting | High | Medium-High | Variable (guided)
+Control over Lighting High Medium–High Variable (guided)

-Turnaround | Same-day possible | Proofs fast; finals after selections | Proofs fast; finals after selections
+Turnaround Same-day possible Proofs fast; finals after selections Proofs fast; finals after selections

-Best for | Executives, small teams | Large teams, offsites, events | Distributed/hybrid teams
+Best For Executives, founders, and small teams Large teams, offsites, and events Distributed and hybrid teams

 From Brief To Delivery